A pdf version of this policy can be found here

 The Australian library and information profession is committed to excellence in the provision of services to best meet client needs.

-- The unequivocal commitment of all interested parties;
+• ensure unequivocal commitment of all interested parties

-- Full consultation involving all the parties concerned prior to any decision on establishment;
+• undertake full consultation of all parties involved prior to any decisions on establishment

-- Signing of a formal agreement by each of the parties covering all areas relating to the development, funding and continued maintenance of the library;
+• sign off on a formal agreement, by all parties, that cover all areas relating to the development, funding and continued maintenance of the library

-- Formal agreement on the process to be followed for a new building or extensions if, after a period of operation, the size of the library proves to be inadequate;
+• obtain formal agreement on the process to be followed for a new building or extensions if, after a period of operation, the size of the library proves to be inadequate